joshr120/open-deck/Code/README.md

 # Notes:
 - Feel free to reach out with any question/problems and I will try to help
 - The sofware is still evolving and I am by no means a software engineer but I have been using it everyday for over 6 months without an major issues.
+- For use with MacOS you may need to install the FTDI drivers from [here](https://ftdichip.com/Drivers/vcp-drivers/)